collapsed-stacks/startups/questions/8386/setting-up-a-partnerschaftsgesellschaft-in-germany.md

 - tagged: `germany`
 - score: 3

-<p>I would like to register a Partnergesellschaft with the financial authorities of Germany. </p>
+I would like to register a Partnergesellschaft with the financial authorities of Germany.

-<p>Do you know if I need to to register first as "Freiberufler" or is there no need to do so ?</p>
+Do you know if I need to to register first as "Freiberufler" or is there no need to do so ?